otsatos/IProcCUDANPP/README.md

 The application prints out information about processing time in both libraries with no intention to make comparisons but as a starting point to explore further and optimize our code in the future.

 The core function of this program is to convert RGB images to grayscale with the CUDA NPP library.
-Here is an overview of the main steps of the workflow and the main elements of the library being used.
+Here is an overview of the workflow's main steps and the key elements of the library being used.

 - The application initially scans the ```./images/src/``` folder for images in JPG or PNG format.
 For every image in the dataset, OpenCV 's ```cv::imread``` function is called, which loads the image into a ```cv::Mat``` host memory object using the file path specified by the first argument.
 The second argument, ```cv::IMREAD_COLOR```, specifies the BGR 8-bit format we want the image in the host memory (this is the order RGB color schema images are decoded by OpenCV).
 - ```OpenCV cv::Mat``` object offers two important properties that are useful in our application: